|Student Learning Outcomes -|

 Text is also available online at cengagebrain.com

-- The lab consists of eight weekly instructor-proctored discussion sessions held via Etudes online.
+- The online lab activity consists of eight weekly synchronous instructor-proctored discussion sessions held via Etudes online.

-- In addition each student will attend a library orientation/term paper introduction in the library with the instructor (there are 7-8 sessions scheduled each quarter).
+- Each student will attend a library orientation/term paper introduction in the library with the instructor (there are 7-8 sessions scheduled each quarter).

-- Finally, every student will prepare and present a seminar.
+- The student will prepare and present a seminar.
 The seminar sessions require the students to present their material to the instructor outside of class time.
-All lab activity attendance (discussions/library orientation/seminar) is recorded and graded.
+All lab activity/participation (discussions/library orientation/seminar) is recorded and graded.

 - Approximately one chapter of text (30 - 60 pages) per week.